-1 23.12 Except as otherwise provided for emergency transfers, written notice of tentative 2 involuntary transfers for the coming Year-Round school year, shall be given to the unit 3 member no later than May 1 st .
+1 2 3 23.12 Except as otherwise provided for emergency transfers, written notice of tentative involuntary transfers for the coming Year-Round school year, shall be given to the unit member no later than May 1 st .
+4 5 23.13 The District shall attempt to distribute students with special needs across more than one track.
+6 7 23.14 If there is no additional cost to the District, all Year-Round school sites shall be on an early schedule.
+8 23.15 At a Year-Round school, report cards shall be issued to all students three (3) times a year.
+9 10 23.16 Bargaining unit members with children at a school with a Year-Round schedule will have priority in placing their children on the same track as their teaching assignment.
+11 23 17 The bargaining unit member and teacher spouse of the bargaining unit member serving at

-- 4 23.13 The District shall attempt to distribute students with special needs across more than one track. - 6 23.14 If there is no additional cost to the District, all Year-Round school sites shall be on an 7 early schedule. - 8 23.15 At a Year-Round school, report cards shall be issued to all students three (3) times a year. - 9 23.16 Bargaining unit members with children at a school with a Year-Round schedule will have 10 priority in placing their children on the same track as their teaching assignment. - 11 23.17 The bargaining unit member and teacher spouse of the bargaining unit member serving at schools with Year-Round schedules shall be provided the opportunity, whenever possible, of having the same track assignment. - 14 23.18 There will be one (1) day of paid time for any teacher who changes to a track that allows 15 less than one week of prep time between and/or grade level changes. - Year Round track teachers who work on non-calendar days during the fourth track change over, and have prior approval of the principal, will be paid the Curriculum Rate for up to four hours.
+- 23.17 The bargaining unit member and teacher spouse of the bargaining unit member serving at schools with Year-Round schedules shall be provided the opportunity, whenever possible, of having the same track assignment. - 14 23.18 There will be one (1) day of paid time for any teacher who changes to a track that allows 15 less than one week of prep time between and/or grade level changes. - 16 23.19 Year Round track teachers who work on non-calendar days during the fourth track change 17 over, and have prior approval of the principal, will be paid the Curriculum Rate for up to 18 four hours.